bitrise-io/devcenter/_articles/en/tutorials/hipchat-message.md

 To do this all you have to do is:

 1. Add a **Send HipChat message** Step to your app's Workflow, after the **Deploy to Bitrise.io** Step.
-2. Fill out the required inputs (authentication token, the room's ID you want to send the message to, color of the message).
+2. Fill out the required input fields.
 3. In the **Message** input field you can include Environment Variables (Env Vars). defined by Bitrise and by the Steps which run before the HipChat Message Step.